Glasgow man granted permission to represent himself in proceedings against GHA

 The Upper Tribunal for Scotland has granted an appeal against a decision of the First-tier Tribunal for Scotland Housing and Property Chamber to exclude an applicant from representing himself in proceedings raised against a housing association.

-Eric Hamilton originally applied for a determination that The Glasgow Housing Association Ltd had breached the Code of Conduct for Property Factors.
+The appellant originally applied for a determination that The Glasgow Housing Association Ltd had breached the Code of Conduct for Property Factors.
 He was excluded from presenting further arguments by the FtT due to his conduct during the hearing.

 The appeal was heard by Sheriff Iain Fleming.